Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Near IR webcam .md

 **Use a modified webcam to see into the near infrared.** - There's a whole spectra of light beyond the visible, why not see one side of it through a modified webcam?

-Last initially checked on 2022-01-23 by Andrew Sellek (ads79@cam.ac.uk) and double-checked on 2022-01-30 by Lavinia Finalde Delfini (lf465@cam.ac.uk)
+Last initially checked on 2023-01-12 by Jamie Barrett (jb2369@cam.ac.uk) and double-checked on 2022-01-30 by Lavinia Finalde Delfini (lf465@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->